jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 Meh.
 It doesn't do much except for killing the process.
 From the Cross Reference (XREF) section of Binja we can clearly see it gets called twice from main.
 ![wrong_xref]({{site.baseurl}}/img/wrong_xref.png)

 While doing reverse engineering it's always important to look at failure functions like wrong() and when they get called because it can shed some light on how the program works and, more importantly, what are the conditions for it to work properly.
 What you have to look at specifically is when functions like wrong() get called.
-As we said before it gets called twice: once right after the fromhex() function returns
+As we said before it gets called twice: once right after the fromhex() function returns.
 ![wrong_call1]({{site.baseurl}}/img/wrong_call1.png)

-and the second time right after an interesting memcmp() call
+and the second time right after an interesting memcmp() call.
 ![wrong_call2]({{site.baseurl}}/img/wrong_call2.png)

+But let's do things the tidy way, after all this CTF ended two years ago so we are not competing.
+Let's open the fromhex() function and let's see what it does.